-Epuron is proposing a 55 wind turbine layout.
-The project will connect via a new substation to the on-site 275,000 volt Nebo to Broadsound powerlines owned and operated by Powerlink.
+Epuron is proposing a layout design of 55 wind turbines, and to connect the project via a new substation to the on-site 275,000 volt Nebo to Broadsound powerlines owned and operated by Powerlink.

-Key consideration of the project focuses on the ecological values at the site, and the careful management of key flora and fauna habitats, and working with the Traditional Custodians to ensure respect to traditional values and culture.
+Key considerations for project planning include a focus on the ecological values at the site, the careful management of key flora and fauna habitats, and working with the Traditional Custodians to ensure respect to traditional values and culture.

-Epuron is engaging with the broader community and to seek input to the project development process.
-So far this has included presentations to Council and other stakeholders, as well as a number of meetings with community members.
+Epuron is engaging with the broader community to seek input during the project development process.
+To date this has involved presentations and meetings with various stakeholders including Council and members of the local community.